 Data protection, privacy and cookie use

 RDS staff may also ask you for other details which may include, for example, your occupation and the organisation at which you are employed.
 These details will be used for various analyses of the service and in reports to other organisations.
-The information presented from the analyses will be anonymous and will not be linked to any personally identifiable information.

 If you wish to contact us to ensure that your contact details are correct and up-to-date or to ask for your contact information to be removed from our records, please contact us.